byterubpay/byterub-site/_posts/2018-07-23-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-07-23.md

 **\<suraeNoether>** but anyway
 **\<ArticMine>** and they are significantly smaller in size now because the ring signature part is more significant
 **\<tnsepta>** yup that makes sense then from an anonymisation standpoint
-**\<suraeNoether>** Is anyone else doing anything interesting with monero they want to chat about?
+**\<suraeNoether>** Is anyone else doing anything interesting with byterub they want to chat about?
 **\<ArticMine>** One other point here is increasing the ring size to 11 or using a fixed ring size of 11
 **\<ArticMine>** This actually helps mitigate the verification issue
 **\<sarang>** This is where I'd hoped we would have better data on churn/diffusion and its relationship to ring size
 **\<sgp\_[m]>** Why 11?
-**\<suraeNoether>** oh, gosh, moneromoo o built me a utility that i can use to figure out whether there is a numerical solution to that!
+**\<suraeNoether>** oh, gosh, byterubmoo o built me a utility that i can use to figure out whether there is a numerical solution to that!
 **\<suraeNoether>** i forgot! i've been so busy finishing multisig
 **\<sarang>** yup yup
 **\<sgp\_[m]>** Likewise
-**\<suraeNoether>** moneromooo built a utility that computes the # of unique transaction outputs in the history of any given transaction
+**\<suraeNoether>** byterubmooo built a utility that computes the # of unique transaction outputs in the history of any given transaction
 **\<ArticMine>** I piked 11 as the largest ring that would still allow for an 80% fee reduction
 **\<suraeNoether>** oh, that's a good metric :D
 **\<sarang>** We should have concrete data to show the benefit